Reidiojed/Monthly_reports/Report_4.md

 -  September 28th coverage on #HablemosDecred 15 on DeFi, NFTs and investments of the future
     - [Cointelegraph in Spanish](https://es.cointelegraph.com/news/there-will-be-a-new-edition-of-lets-talk-decred-about-defi-nfts-and-the-future-of-investments)

--  October 1st Criptolugares currency of the month
+-  October 1st Criptolugares currency of the month.
     - [Twitter](https://twitter.com/criptolugares/status/1311680366328111105)

 -  October 5th covegare on #HablemosDecred 16 on Cryptocurrencies in Venezuela
     - [Cointelegraph in Spanish](https://es.cointelegraph.com/news/the-next-meeting-of-lets-talk-decred-will-be-about-cryptocurrencies-in-venezuela)